 11. SINGLE TRAVELERS

-We have space available for two or three singles on each of our tours.
+We have space available for three singles on each of our tours.
 They are provided with single-use double rooms.
 Please contact us for availability prior to booking.

 For our recommended tours and dates, as listed in our web site, are guaranteed.
 We do not sell optional excursions or take you on shopping expeditions.
 Your additional expenses will be for non-included meals, moderate tipping where appropriate, and personal sightseeing or shopping.

 13. NO SMOKING / NO CELL PHONES

 We have a no smoking policy on all tour buses, at group meals and at all sites visited.
 The same policy applies to the use of cellular phones.